Old English Latin alphabet: History

 Old English was first written using Anglo-Saxon runes in the 5th century.
 In 597, the arrival of the Gregorian mission in Kent marked the beginning of the Christianisation of Anglo-Saxon England, and with it the reintroduction of the Latin alphabet to Britain, where it was used to write English for the first time.
-The earliest attested instances of Old English being written using the Latin script were in Anglo-Saxon law codes, including one drawn up in 616 on behalf of King Æthelberht of Kent.
+The earliest attested instances of Old English being written using the Latin script were in Anglo-Saxon law codes, including the Law of Æthelberht, drawn up in 616 on behalf of King Æthelberht of Kent.
 A minuscule half-uncial form of the alphabet was introduced with the Hiberno-Scottish mission during the 8th century.
-This was replaced by Insular script, a cursive and pointed version of the half-uncial script.
-This was used until the end of the 12th century when continental Carolingian minuscule replaced the Insular, along with a shift in spelling conventions toward the Old French alphabet, leading to Middle English.
+This was replaced by insular script, a cursive and pointed version of the half-uncial script.
+This was used until the end of the 12th century when continental Carolingian minuscule replaced insular usage, along with a shift in spelling conventions toward the Old French alphabet, leading to Middle English.

-The letter eth ð was an alteration of Latin d, and the runic letters thorn þ and wynn ƿ are borrowings from futhorc.
+The letter eth ð was an alteration of Latin d, and the runic letters thorn þ and wynn ƿ are borrowings from Futhorc.
 Also used was a symbol for the conjunction and, a character similar to the number seven (⁊, called ond or a Tironian et) which is still used in Irish and Scottish Gaelic, and a symbol for the relative pronoun þæt, a thorn with a crossbar through the ascender (ꝥ).
 Macrons ¯ over vowels were used, though rarely, to indicate long vowels.
 A macron was also used occasionally as a nasal indicator.